evogelsa/n-body-simulation/README.md

-# Restricted 3-body Problem - Ethan Vogelsang
+# Restricted 3-body Problem

+## Foreword

+This document is best viewed in the PDF format so the math renders correctly.
+The PDF version can be viewed [here](figs/readme.pdf) in the figs directory.

 ## Introduction